neemoh/ATAR/README.md

 You can define objects using the SimObject class which has a graphic actor (actor_) and physics body (rigid_body_).
-A SimObject can be dynamic (i.e. its pose will be update by physics simulation), static (i.e constant pose), kinematic (i.e. pose is assigned externally, e.g. from a mster device).
+A SimObject can be dynamic (i.e. its pose will be update by physics simulation), static (i.e constant pose), kinematic (i.e. pose is assigned externally, e.g. from a master device).
 There are some primitive shapes available (Cube, sphere, cylinder, cone and plane) , but more usefully the shape can be from a .obj mesh file.
+For Sphere and Plane shapes you can have a texture image.
+PNG and JPG formats are supported .
 To learn more about SimObjects refer to SimObjects.h.

 #### Mesh objects
 Meshes are decomposed into approximated compound meshes using the VHACD